 \subsection{Extended atmosphere}

 We can estimate the local density that the extended structure of KQ Pup A would have close to the Ba+Bb binary.
-We follow \cite{ercolino24} and construct an extended envelope assuming a quasi-hydrostatic, isothermal stratification with turbulent pressure using a single-star of $M\sim11.6 \rm \: M_\odot$ halfway through core-helium burning, with $\log L/L_\odot = 4.5$, $T_\mathrm{eff}=3\,420\ \mathrm{K}$ and $R=526 \rm \: R_\odot$ (cf. the astroseismology estimates in Table\,\ref{table:table_results}).
-While the photospheric radius is about $\sim 5$ times smaller than the orbital separation at periastron ($\sim 2\,700 \rm \: R_\odot$), the extended hydrostatic layers may be much larger \citep{ercolino24}.
+We follow \cite{ercolino24} and construct an extended envelope assuming a quasi-hydrostatic, isothermal stratification with turbulent pressure using a single-star of $M\sim11.6 \: \rm M_\odot$ halfway through core-helium burning, with $\log L/L_\odot = 4.5$, $T_\mathrm{eff}=3\,420\ \mathrm{K}$ and $R=526 \: \rm R_\odot$ (cf. the interferometry estimates in Table\,\ref{table:table_results}).
+While the photospheric radius is about $\sim 4$ times smaller than the orbital separation at periastron ($\sim 2\,100 \: \rm R_\odot$), the extended hydrostatic layers may be much larger \citep{ercolino24}.

-Assuming that the inner binary is outside the low-density hydrostatic layers of KQ Pup A, we stitch a $\beta$-law wind structure (with $\beta=5$ and $v_\infty=25\,\mathrm{km}\,\mathrm{s}^{-1}$) above the sonic point ($v_{\rm sound} = 5-15 \rm \: km s^{-1}$) of the extended atmosphere \citep[see][]{ercolino24}.
-With this, we note that the density contrast of the material swept by the inner-binary at periastron passage with KQ Pup A is about one order of magnitude higher than at apastron.
-The Bondi-Hoyle accretion \citep{bondi1944} from KQ Pup A to the inner-binary is roughly around $10\%$ of the mass-loss rate from KQ Pup A during periastron passage, while it can be significantly higher at apastron (due to the smaller velocities).
-However, we note that the low velocity and relatively high mass of the binary result in an accretion radius that is similar to the orbital separation, meaning that the Bondi-Hoyle model is not suitable to address the accretion of material by the Ba+Bb binary.
+Assuming that the inner binary is outside the low-density hydrostatic layers of KQ Pup A, we stitch a $\beta$-law wind structure (with $\beta=5$ and $v_\infty=25\,\mathrm{km}\,\mathrm{s}^{-1}$) above the sonic point ($v_{\rm sound} = 5-15 \: \rm km s^{-1}$) of the extended atmosphere \citep[see][]{ercolino24}.
+With this, we note that the density contrast of the material swept up by the inner binary at periastron passage with KQ Pup A is one to two orders of magnitude higher than at apastron.
+The Bondi-Hoyle accretion \citep{bondi1944} during periastron passage from KQ Pup A to the inner binary is about $10\%$ the mass-loss rate from KQ Pup A, while it can be significantly higher at apastron (due to the smaller velocities).
+However, we note that the low velocity and relatively high mass of the binary result in an accretion radius that is within a factor of two of the orbital separation, meaning that the Bondi-Hoyle model is not suitable to address the accretion of material by the Ba+Bb binary.
 Indeed, if the strength of the Balmer emission traces the accreted material from KQ Pup A, the Bondi-Hoyle mechanism would imply the opposite behavior.
-This therefore strengthens the scenario that KQ Pup A is undergoing wind-RLOF with the inner Ba+Bb binary \citep{mohamed07}.
+This therefore strengthens the scenario that KQ Pup A is undergoing wind-RLOF to the inner Ba+Bb binary \citep{mohamed07}.